matteo-ronchetti/aws-lambda-power-tuning-ui/DEVELOPERS.md

 The project is organised into the following folder structure:

 - `/` - Project-level configuration (linting rules, CI, docs, license)
-- `fixtures/` - Files used during tests to simulate running the plugin inside Serverless Framework
+- `public/` - Files that are deployed to GitHub pages (web-content).
+The generated JS & CSS files are copied here.
 - `src/` - The source code and test specifications

 ## Installing